peterVG/L2-playground/README.md

 # Orcfax L2 playground

 ## About
-Hardware and software testing playground to determine minimum, cheapest compute requirements for running a L2 consensus network capable of collecting, validate, and publishing datum to the Cardano blockchain.
+Hardware and software testing playground to determine minimum, cheapest compute requirements for running a L2 consensus network capable of: collecting, validating, publishing, and archiving data to the Cardano and Arweave blockchains.

 -----